 5. There Are Better PTO Driven Air Compressors Available

 Air compressor technology is constantly changing.
-What was once standard is now running its course and being replaced by a significantly more updated style of PTO air compressor—direct transmission mounted (DTM).
-DTM air compressors are mounted directly to the PTO and, because they fit neatly among a vehicle’s existing components, you eliminate all the common issues of a PTO shaft driven system, as noted below.
+What was once a standard underdeck system is now running its course and being replaced by a significantly more updated style of PTO air compressor—direct transmission mounted (DTM).
+DTM air compressors are mounted directly to the PTO and, because they are engineered fit neatly among a vehicle’s existing components, you eliminate all the common issues of a PTO shaft driven system, as noted below.

 Air compressor solutions that use shafts can cause balance issues.
-When shafts aren’t properly balanced a slew of additional issues can follow.
+When shafts aren’t properly balanced, numerous additional issues can follow.
 For example, the auxiliary shaft can bend or break.
-Bearings and u joints can also eventually fail throughout the line and within the compressor, if not addressed.
-In addition, problems with the driveline system as a result of improper installation often aren’t covered under warranty.
+Bearings and u joints can eventually fail throughout the line and within the compressor.
+In addition, problems with the driveline system because of improper installation often aren’t covered under warranty.

 Shaft driven air compressors require an auxiliary drive shaft to connect the air compressor to a side-mount PTO.
-Having an additional moving part is a liability, because it has the potential to break and damage additional components below the frame rail.
+Having an additional moving part is a liability because it can break and damage other components below the frame rail.

-PTO shaft driven air compressors take more time to install, which results in significantly higher labor costs.
-This can result in over 10 hours of extra work, typically adding hundreds if not thousands of dollars to installation costs.
+Along with the additional cost of the auxiliary drive shaft, PTO shaft driven air compressors require more time to install, which results in significantly higher labor costs.
+This effort can result in over 10 hours of extra work, typically adding hundreds if not thousands of dollars to installation costs.

 A Superior Alternative To Shaft Driven PTO Air Compressors